Mizzou-CBMI/COSMOS2/README.rst

 Introduction
 ============
-Cosmos is a python workflow management library primarily intended to process Big Data through scientific pipelines on a distributed computing cluster.
-It is used in production by large companies and researchers, and is popular in the bioinformatics community yet general enough for any distributed computing application.
-It allows you to efficiently program extremely complex workflows that are still readable and accessible to other software engineers, and provides a web dashboard to monitor, debug, and analyze your jobs.
-Cosmos is able to automatically process large amounts of data by utilizing traditional cluster such as LSF or GridEngine and a shared filesystem, which do not come with the limitations of map reduce frameworks like Hadoop and Spark.
-It is especially powerful when combined with spot instances on `Amazon Web Services <aws.amazon.com>`_ and `StarCluster <http://star.mit.edu/cluster/>`_ where we have processed hundreds of terrabytes in parallel in a single workflow.
+Cosmos is a python library for creating scientific pipelines that run on a distributed computing cluster.
+It is primarily designed and used for bioinformatics pipelines, but is general enough for any type of distributed computing workflow and is also used in fields such as image processing.
+A Cosmos pipeline can run locally on a single machine or a traditional computing cluster like GridEngine, LSF, Condor, PBS/Torque, SLURM or any other Distributed Resource Manager (DRM) that supports _`DRMAA <https://www.drmaa.org/>`__.
+Adding support for other DRMs is very straightforward, and support for __`AWS Batch <https://aws.amazon.com/batch/>`__ is in the works.
+For those who want to use AWS, it pairs very well with AWS' new  __`<https://aws.amazon.com/hpc/cfncluster/>`__.

-Cosmos provides a simple but
-flexible api to specify complex job DAGs, a way to resume modified or failed workflows, and make debugging and provenance as easy as possible.
+Cosmos provides a simple but flexible api to specify complex job DAGs, a way to resume modified or failed workflows, and make debugging and provenance as easy as possible.
+It is worth pointing out that it is different from libraries such as __`Luigi <https://github.com/spotify/luigi>`__ or __`Airflow <http://airbnb.io/projects/airflow/>`__ which are simultaneously trying to solve the problem of things such as scheduling recurring tasks and listening for events.
+Cosmos is very focused on creating reproducible scientific pipelines which take advantage of distributed computing.
+It has a very simple api, and because it's state is so simple, debugging problems is as straightforward as possible.
+It is intended and useful for both one-off analyses and production software.

 History